 Treatment of obstructive bronchial disease in children is aimed primarily at eliminating bronchial edema and bronchospasm.

-The choice of drugs depends on the severity of these processes.
+The choice of medications depends on the severity of these processes.

-Already with an average severity of the disease, children under one year old need to be hospitalized.
-It is very important to prevent the progression of the disease in infants and toddlers under 2 years of age.
+Already at moderate severity As the disease progresses, children under one year of age must be hospitalized.
+It is very important to prevent progression of the disease in infants and children under 2 years of age.
 With obstructive bronchitis, it is dangerous to self-medicate.

 Important!
-Antitussives are not prescribed for obstructive bronchitis; they can increase bronchial spasm.
+Antitussives are not prescribed for obstructive bronchitis; they can increase bronchospasm.

 Medicines for children

-All appointments can only be made by a pulmonologist according to the data of the X-ray of the lungs, blood tests.
+All appointments can be made only by a pulmonologist based on X-rays of the lungs and blood tests.

-• - funds that relax the smooth muscles of the walls of the bronchi;
+• – agents that relax the smooth muscles of the bronchial walls;

-• anti-inflammatory drugs of a hormonal and non-hormonal nature.
+• anti-inflammatory drugs of hormonal and non-hormonal nature.

 Prescribing antibiotics

-Antibiotics for the treatment of obstructive bronchitis are prescribed to children with the threat of pneumonia, the addition of a bacterial infection.
+Antibiotics for the treatment of obstructive bronchitis are prescribed to children when there is a threat of pneumonia or a bacterial infection.

 The drugs of choice are macrolides, fluoroquinolones, cephalosporins, tetracyclines.